-The Working Group I report will address the most updated physical understanding of the climate system and climate change, bringing together the latest advances in climate science, and combining multiple lines of evidence from paleoclimate, observations, process understanding, global and regional climate simulations.
-It will show how and why climate has changed to date, and the improved understanding of human influence on a wider range of climate characteristics, including extreme events.
-There will be a greater focus on regional information that can be used for climate risk assessments.
+The Working Group I report addresses the most updated physical understanding of the climate system and climate change, bringing together the latest advances in climate science, and combining multiple lines of evidence from paleoclimate, observations, process understanding, global and regional climate simulations.
+It shows how and why climate has changed to date, and the improved understanding of human influence on a wider range of climate characteristics, including extreme events.
+There is a greater focus on regional information that can be used for climate risk assessments.